 What to Expect from Psychological testing in Saint Paul

 Venture Therapy offers a free 20-minute consultation to discuss concerns and determine if psychological testing is appropriate.
-All testing, reporting writing, and feedback is completed by Dr. Matt Hall.
+All testing, reporting writing, and feedback is completed by Dr. Matt Hall who has extensive experience in comprehensive psychological testing and identifying effective, targeted supports.
 Testing is typically completed in two or three, two-hour sessions.
 Testing sessions will include clinical interview questions regarding concerns and relevant history, filling out rating scales and standardized questionnaires, and engaging in a wide variety of cognitive and academic tasks.
 After the testing is complete, the results will be written in a comprehensive report, and the results of the testing and recommendations will be thoroughly explained in a separate hour-long feedback session.
 The feedback session will include an in-depth presentation of the results, highlights of key strengths and weaknesses, diagnostic impressions, recommendations for home, school and work, and referral ideas.
 Following the completed evaluation process, we will continue to be available to answer any questions you may have about the testing, or how to obtain proper supports.
 We are also available to consult with educational or clinical providers who are currently working with you.

 What Does Testing Look Like?